vclabsysbio/scRNAseq_DVtimecourse/README.md

 ```

 ## R scripts
-R sctipts for data analysis in the pubication including;
+R sctipts for data analyses in this pubication including
   - Part 01 : Pre-procseeing and quality controls
               We processed data from cellranger filtered quantification matrix and applied the standard pipeline from [Seurat (v.3.1.2)](https://satijalab.org/seurat/) for data normalisation, clustering and dimensionality reduction.
 To remove the potential contamination of ambient RNAs and doublets, [SoupX (v.1.4.5)](https://github.com/constantAmateur/SoupX) and [DoubletFinder (v.2.0.3)](https://github.com/chris-mcginnis-ucsf/DoubletFinder) were performed to each sample before data integration.
-  - Part 02 : Data integration
+  - Part 02 : Data normalisation and integration
+              The SCTransform from [Seurat (v.3.1.2)](https://satijalab.org/seurat/) was used for normalisation prior to integration.
   - Part 03 : Highly variable genes (“HVGs”) and Biological Process (BP) analyses
   - Part 04 : Trajectory and pseudotime analyses